chris-hypercag/cemc-sherlock-scripts/README.md

 Please feel free to modify these slurm sbatch scripts to fit your personal requirements.
 ### Standard-relion.sbatch
 ## MTF Files
 Modular transfer function (MTF) curves for the Gatan K3 and Thermo Fisher Falcon 4 are located in the `mtf` directory.
-The MTF files are used in during the RELION import job step.
+The MTF files are used during the RELION import job step.
 The K3 camera attached to the Glacios in Fairchild and the Falcon 4 camera is attached to the Glacios in Chem-H.